NingFeng33/Project4800/README.md

 - git clone https://github.com/NingFeng33/Project4800.git
 - cd Project4800
 - npm init -y
-- npm install express mysql2 dotenv
+- npm install express mysql2 dotenv bcryptjs mysql2
 # making all your work in your own branch under 'dev' branch
 # merge your work into dev branch
 # dev branch will syn to server due to cliet's check by week